-Nobody likes cleaning their home, especially when there are so many other more important and entertaining things to do.
+Nobody likes cleaning their home and some of us even call carpet cleaners, especially when there are so many other more important and entertaining things to do.
 Furthermore, a build-up of dust and allergens in your home creates a health hazard as it can cause all kinds of respiratory issues and illnesses.

 The simple solution is to maintain a simple home.
 Adopting a minimalist design means there will be less clutter for the dust to settle on, so cleaning will be easier and you’ll be breathing in uncontaminated air.